dotnet/docs/docs/core/versions/remove-runtime-sdk-versions.md

 ---
 # How to remove the .NET Core Runtime and SDK

 Over time, as you install updated versions of the .NET Core runtime and SDK, you may want to remove outdated versions of .NET Core.
 Removing older versions of the runtime may change the runtime chosen to run shared framework applications, as detailed in the article on [.NET Core version selection](selection.md).
-Removing an SDK removes the associated runtime as well.

 The .NET CLI has options you can use to list the versions of the SDK and runtime that are installed on your machine.
 Use [`dotnet --list-sdks`](../tools/dotnet.md#options) to see the list of SDKs installed on your machine.
 Use [`dotnet --list-runtimes`](../tools/dotnet.md#options) to see the list of runtimes installed on your machine.
 The following text shows typical output for Windows or unix: